shakes76/PatternAnalysis-2023/recognition/OASIS-Style-GAN2-s4696807/README.md

 ### Style Vector Noise of 5
 ![Epoch180/w5](assets/generated_samples/epoch180/w5/img_12.png)

-As you can see there has not been too much progress since epoch 100.
-The images are getting slightly better but as will be shown below in the loss graph the generator and discrimiantor losses are remaining relatively stable and have converged.
-Thus in order to produce better images changes may have to be made to the model and or dataset.
+Post-epoch 100, it becomes evident that the progress in image quality has been relatively gradual.
+The images have undergone some incremental enhancements, but a closer examination of the loss graph reveals that the generator and discriminator losses have reached a point of stability and convergence.
+This stability suggests that the model's current configuration may have reached its maximum potential in terms of performance.
+To drive further improvements in the quality of generated images, it is likely that adjustments to the model architecture and dataset composition will be necessary.
+Consequently, in order to achieve the desired image quality, it may be advantageous to explore modifications that can propel the model beyond its current limitations.

 ## Generator and Discriminator Loss